90327k/Quaternions---The-Right-Tetrahedron-Model/README.md

 # Quaternions---The-Right-Tetrahedron-Model
 Quaternions have been overcomplicated; betraying their inherent simplicity.
-By integrating my geometric model into quaternion pedagogy it allows students to gain novel insight within the domain. <br> <br>
+By integrating my geometric model into quaternion pedagogy it will allow students to gain novel insight within the domain. <br> <br>
 **all models made in python unless stated otherwise**
 # The Right Tetrahedron
 <img width="1008" height="795" alt="image" src="https://github.com/user-attachments/assets/e8b83a26-46ea-4cce-aa7e-6ed89f969c8e" />